-Staff Response: The applicant is required to address SRC 64.025(e)(2)(A), as part of their application.
-The applicant is required to meet one of the of the three subsections and has addressed that the proposed zone change is an 'equally or better suited designation'.
-The applicant does not have to address every subsection of the criteria.
+Finding: The applicant is required to address SRC 64.025(e)(2)(A), as part of their application.
+The applicant is required to meet one of the of the three subsections and has addressed that the proposed zone change is 'equally or better suited designation'.
+The applicant does not have to every subsection of the criteria.

 The applicant's response to the State of Oregon's Goal #10 and other affordable housing statutes misstates the discretion of the Planning Commission and City Council.
-The HNA says conversions should be city-initiated and should be on vacant or undeveloped land.

-Staff Response: In 2014, the City conducted a Housing Needs Analysis (HNA) to develop strategies for the community to meet housing needs through 2035 and to inform policy decisions related to residential land.
+Finding: In 2014, the City conducted a Housing Needs Analysis (HNA) to develop strategies for the community to meet housing needs through 2035 and to inform policy decisions related to residential land.
 The HNA concluded that Salem has a projected 1,975-acre surplus of land for single-family detached housing, and a projected deficit of approximately 207 acres of available multi-family zoned land.
+The HNA or Comprehensive Plan does not require that only vacant or undeveloped land be used to meet the multi-family deficit.